aptos-foundation/AIPs/README.md

 | `Rejected` | A community decision has been made to not move forward with an AIP at this time.|
 | `On Hold` | Some information is missing or prerequisites have not yet been completed. |

-## Layer
+## Category
 * Framework
 * Core (Blockchain)
 * Gas
 * Cryptography
-* Platform
+* Ecosystem

 ## Providing Feedback on an AIP
 * Follow the discussion in the corresponding AIP issue
 * If you were designing this change, what would you want to communicate?
 Is it being communicated in the AIP?
 * As a community member, how are you impacted by this change?
 Does it provide enough information about the design and implementation details to assist with decision making?

 ## Notice regarding rejected or stale AIPs
 * If an AIP Author is not actively engaging in their PR's and Issues, they will be closed after 14 days due to inactivity.